nitaybz/homebridge-samsung-remote/README.md

-# homebridge-samsung-tv
+# homebridge-samsung-remote

 [Homebridge](https://github.com/nfarina/homebridge) plugin for Samsung TVs (2016 and newer) running Tizen Operating systems (Smart Hub).

 This plugin allows you to control your Samsung TV with HomeKit and Siri.

 ## Installation
-1. Install homebridge using: npm install -g --unsafe-perm homebridge
+1. Install homebridge using: `sudo npm install -g --unsafe-perm homebridge`
-2. Install this plugin using: npm install -g homebridge-samsung-tv
+2. Install this plugin using: `sudo npm install -g homebridge-samsung-remote`
 3. Update your configuration file.
 See `config-sample.json`.

 ### Config Sample: